Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Introduction

-In this paper, we delve into the realm of PEFT techniques for LLMs.
+In this paper, we present an empirical study on the usage of existing PEFT techniques with LLMs.
 We focus our study on code generation, which has been a pivotal area of research due to its transformative impact on automating software development~\cite{chen2021evaluating,openai2023gpt,nijkamp2023codegen}.
-Our objective is twofold: (1) to assess the code generation capability of LLMs with ICL and four representative PEFT techniques and (2) to study some extended capabilities of PEFT techniques.
+Our objective is twofold.
+First, we aim to assess the code generation capabilities of LLMs using existing PEFT techniques such as LoRA~\cite{hu2021lora} and QLoRA~\cite{dettmers2023qlora} on datasets without test cases, including Conala~\cite{zhou2023docprompting} and CodeAlpacaPy~\cite{CodeAlpacaDataset}, as well as the APPS dataset~\cite{apps2021} with test cases.
+Second, we seek to compare the effectiveness of LLMs tuned with these PEFT techniques against SLMs, ICL, and RAG.
 Additionally, we conduct our comparative study with limited availability of computational resources to investigate the broad practicality of using PEFT techniques for LLMs.
 To achieve these objectives, we formulate four research questions that guide our study:

-\begin{itemize}[leftmargin=*] \item[--] RQ1: How do LLMs tuned with PEFT compare to small language models tuned with full fine-tuning and PEFT on code generation?
+\begin{itemize}[leftmargin=*] \item[--] RQ1: How do LLMs and SLMs perform using ICL on the Conala and CodeAlpacaPy datasets?